ansible/molecule/docs/source/provisioners.rst

 The provisioner can set when using ``init`` command or through the ``molecule.yml`` file.

 Docker Provisioner
 ------------------

 The docker provisioner is compatible with any image that has python installed.
 Molecule will automatically install python for images with the yum or apt-get package tools.
 A new docker image will be built with the prefix molecule_local to separate it from the other images on your system.

+The image being used is responsible for implementing the command to execute on ``docker run``.

 Below is an example of a ``molecule.yml`` file using two containers ``foo-01`` and ``foo-02``. ``foo-01`` is running the latest image of ubuntu and ``foo-02`` is running